API - Open Data Lazio

 Developers can access the data catalogue with an API, as an alternative to the dati.lazio.it web interface.

-The base URL for the API is: http://dati.lazio.it/catalog/api/3
+The base URL for accessing the catalog’s APIs is the following: https://dati.lazio.it/api/3